codecat/catsight/Readme.md

 * Look at all the mapped pages of memory.
 * Browse and scroll through the memory of any process as an address table.
 * Disassemble code in memory regions and jump between references.
+* Byte pattern searching and generation in code sections.

 ## Screenshots
 ### Data tab